Joan Rivers: Relationships and family

-Rivers' first marriage was in 1956 to James Sanger, the son of a Bond Clothing Stores merchandise manager.
+Rivers's first marriage was in 1955 to James Sanger, the son of a Bond Clothing Stores merchandise manager.
 The marriage lasted six months and was annulled on the basis that Sanger did not want children and had not informed Rivers before the wedding.

 Rivers married Edgar Rosenberg on July 15, 1965.
 Their only child, Melissa Rivers, was born on January 20, 1968.
 Joan Rivers had one grandson, Cooper, born Edgar Cooper Endicott in 2000.
-Along with his mother and grandmother, Cooper was featured in the WE tv series Joan & Melissa: Joan Knows Best?
+Along with his mother and grandmother, Cooper was featured in the We TV series Joan & Melissa: Joan Knows Best?
 Rivers was married to Rosenberg until his suicide in 1987, four days after she asked him for a separation.
-She would later describe her marriage to Rosenberg as a "total sham", complaining bitterly about his treatment of her during their 22-year marriage.

 In a 2012 interview with Howard Stern, Rivers said she had several extramarital affairs when married to Rosenberg, including a one-night stand with actor Robert Mitchum in the 1960s and an affair with actor Gabriel Dell.
-In the 1990s, she was in an eight-year relationship with the commissioner of the New York State Office of Parks and Recreation, disabled World War II veteran Orin Lehman of the Lehman family.
+Rivers was in an eight-year relationship with the commissioner of the New York State Office of Parks and Recreation, disabled World War II veteran Orin Lehman of the Lehman family.
+The couple were engaged, but Lehman ended their relationship in 2001.

 In her book Bouncing Back, Rivers described how she developed bulimia nervosa after Rosenberg's 1987 suicide, and the subsequent death of her psychologist, with whom she had developed a close friendship, of an AIDS related illness.
-Additionally, Rivers' relationship with her daughter had been strained at the time, as Melissa blamed her for her father's death.
+Additionally, Rivers's relationship with her daughter had been strained at the time, as Melissa blamed her for her father's death.
 According to Rivers, the confluence of events resulted in her contemplating suicide in her California home.
 "I got the gun out, the whole thing," she recalled in a 2008 interview.
 "And [then] my dog came and sat in my lap...and that was a big turning point in my life.
 My little, stupid dog, a Yorkie, who I adored, literally came and sat on my lap. ...and literally, he saved my life.
 Truly saved my life."
 Rivers eventually recovered with counseling and the support of her family.

-In a 2002 ITV biography, Rivers reveals that she is the great niece (on her mother's side) of singer Happy Fanny Fields.
+In a 2002, ITV biography, Rivers reveals that she is the great niece (on her mother's side) of singer Happy Fanny Fields.
 She says that, "(Fanny) was the star of the family; she came over to the United States and married very, very rich and became very grand.
 But, she was the one person Noël Coward wanted to meet when he hit the United States."